danilodeLuca/ifood-backend-score-test/README.md

 * Data Structures
 * Code organization

-Fork this repository and submit your code.
+Fork this repository and submit your httpStatus.

 ## Business Rules